 - What else could it be? – Ask questions, make sure you understand why your doctor has landed on a diagnosis.
 When you ask a question like “what else could it be?” it causes doctors to think through any other possibilities.
 You should always leave the doctor’s office with a diagnosis or a plan of action that will lead to a diagnosis that you can track.

 - Get your test results – If you get sent for additional testing make sure you know when to expect the results and make sure you get them.
-Never just assume that test were normal if you don’t receive the results.
+Never just assume that test was normal if you don’t receive the results.
 Make sure that you understand what your test results mean and what the next steps, if any, are.

 - Have a plan – If you’ve been given a diagnosis and a suggested treatment make sure you turn it into a plan.
 Ask your doctor what you should expect during the treatment.
 Make sure you know when you should expect improvement.
 Then follow-up promptly with your doctor if anything deviates from the plan.